Yinan-nan/Jigsaw-Multilingual-Toxic-Comment-Classification/README.md

 # Predicting
 I am predicting the probability that a comment is toxic.
 A toxic comment would receive a 1.0.
 A benign, non-toxic comment would receive a 0.0.
 In the test set, all comments are classified as either a 1.0 or a 0.0

+# Result
+With DistilBERT model, achieve an accuracy of 0.8701.
+With XLM-RoBERTa model, achieve an accuracy of 0.9383.